Redlining: Community organizations

 ShoreBank, a community-development bank in Chicago's South Shore neighborhood, was a part of the private sector fight against redlining.
 Founded in 1973, ShoreBank sought to combat racist lending practices in Chicago's African-American communities by providing financial services, especially mortgage loans, to local residents.
 In a 1992 speech, then-Presidential candidate Bill Clinton called ShoreBank "the most important bank in America".
 On August 20, 2010, the bank was declared insolvent, closed by regulators and most of its assets were acquired by Urban Partnership Bank.

 In the mid-1970s, community organizations, under the banner of the NPA, worked to fight against redlining in South Austin, Illinois.
 One of these organizations was SACCC (South Austin Coalition Community Council), formed to restore South Austin's neighborhood and to fight against financial institutions accused of propagating redlining.
 This got the attention of insurance regulators in the Illinois Department of Insurance, as well as federal officers enforcing anti-racial discrimination laws.

 Current issues

 Racial segregation in American cities

 The United States Federal Government has enacted legislation since the 1970s to reduce the segregation of American cities.
 While many cities have reduced the amount of segregated neighborhoods, some still have clearly defined racial boundaries.
 Since 1990, the City of Chicago has been one of the most persistently racially segregated cities, despite efforts to improve mobility and reduce barriers.
 Other cities like Detroit, Houston, and Atlanta likewise have very pronounced black and white neighborhoods, the same neighborhoods that were originally redlined by financial institutions decades ago.
 While other cities have made progress, this continued racial segregation has contributed to reduced economic mobility for millions of people.

 Formerly redlined neighborhoods in places like Los Angeles have been shown to be more likely to have a gang injunction issued against them, as the work of geographer Stefano Bloch and anthropologist Susan A. Phillips shows.

+Racial covenants: current efforts

+While racist covenants, conditions, and restrictions (CCRs) were ruled "unenforceable" by the U.S. Supreme Court in the landmark 1948 case Shelley v.
+Kraemer, this decision did not make them illegal; it only prevented courts from enforcing them.
+It was not until the passage of the federal Fair Housing Act of 1968 that such discriminatory practices were explicitly outlawed.